What did Arius teach that caused the Arian Controversy?

 “Do not do that; I am a fellow servant of yours and your brethren … worship God” (Rev 19:10; cf. 22:9).

-But the Son is worshiped together with the Father.
+But the Son is worshiped.

 In Revelation 5, which describes the Son’s enthronement after His ascension, the creatures in God’s throne room praise “the Lamb” (Jesus) together with “Him who sits on the throne” (the Father).
 For example: